yoonsang0910/ExplainableXR/README.md

 \> Make sure to select `Keep using OVR Hand` as EXR uses OVR for prefabs and scripts, on Meta Quest devices.<br><br>

 ## Contact
-Please utilize the repo's `Issues` tab before reaching out to us via email.
+Please utilize the repo's `Issues` tab.
 It is easier for us (and for the community) to track unexpected behaviors and maintain them.
+If you have any personal inquiries, please find the email addresses below, and reach the developer(s) of the component.

-- Yoonsang Kim - yoonsakim@cs.stonybrook.edu
+- Yoonsang Kim - yoonsakim@cs.stonybrook.edu (Action Recorder, Action Processor)
-- Zainab Aamir - zaamir@cs.stonybrook.edu
+- Zainab Aamir - zaamir@cs.stonybrook.edu (Visual Analytics Interface)
-- Mithilesh Singh - mkssingh@cs.stonybrook.edu
+- Mithilesh Singh - mkssingh@cs.stonybrook.edu (Visual Analytics Interface)